I should be dead: Stabbed Mataura pensioner has fresh start in Dunedin

 It was June 17 and unseasonably warm - McKenzie had left the door to his Mataura flat open as he watched a Maori All Blacks game.

-What happened next left him fighting for his life - and six months later he's still recovering from the trauma of the incident.
+What happened next left him fighting for his life - and six months later he's still recovering from the trauma.

 Read more: Mataura stabbing survivor: 'I will never forget his eyes'